Andbal23/dynamic-music-pill/README.md

 # 🎵 Dynamic Music Pill

 A dynamic, elegant, and highly customizable music widget for GNOME Shell.
-It brings a pill-shaped media controller with a live waveform visualizer directly to your Dash-to-Dock or Top Panel.
+It brings a pill-shaped media controller with a live waveform visualizer directly to your Dash or Panel.

 <p align="center">
   <img src="screenshots/picture.png" alt="Dynamic Music Pill Logo" width="400">